Ju-On/Offensive-Security/AD Attack Notes.md

 Once the NTLM challenge/response pair is captured, it will be relayed to the LDAPS authentication service using impacket-ntlmrelayx.
 This allows us to create a new user within the Active Directory (AD), leveraging the LDAPS service installed on the AD server for authentication and user management.

 ## Step 2: Enumerating Active Directory
-Once initila credentials have been obtained, enumeration of AD can begin.
+Once initial credentials have been obtained, enumeration of AD can begin.
 Numerous tools available for this puropose include Bloodhound, Microsoft Management Consol (MMC), PowerShell, PingCastle and more.

 **Bloodhound:**